IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 2. For a batch job, the dsadm options are specified in the EXEC PARM as a single subparameter (a single character string enclosed in apostrophes with no commas separating the options).
 You cannot put the ending apostrophe in column 72.
 If it needs to go to the next line, use a continuation character in column 72 (continuing in column 16 with the ending apostrophe on the second line).
 Remember that a JCL EXEC PARM is limited to 100 characters.
 For more information about EXEC PARM, see PARM parameter in z/OS MVS JCL Reference.
 3. dsadm commands are serialized with each other.
 When a dsadm command is in progress, a subsequent dsadm command is delayed until the active dsadm command completes.
 This also does not include long-running dsadm commands such as dsadm salvage. dsadm commands do not delay normal file system activity (except when the dsadm command requires it, such as dsadm salvage).
 4. When supplying an argument to a dsadm command, the option (for example -path for the dsadm createparm command) that is associated with the argument can be omitted if:
-· All arguments that are supplied with the command are entered in the order in which they appear in the command's syntax.
+Â· All arguments that are supplied with the command are entered in the order in which they appear in the command's syntax.
 (The syntax for each command is provided.)
-· Arguments are supplied for all options that precede the option to be omitted. · All options that precede the option to be omitted accept only a single argument. · No options, either those that accept an argument or those that do not, are supplied before the option to be omitted. · The first option cannot be followed by an additional option before the vertical bar.
+Â· Arguments are supplied for all options that precede the option to be omitted. Â· All options that precede the option to be omitted accept only a single argument. Â· No options, either those that accept an argument or those that do not, are supplied before the option to be omitted. Â· The first option cannot be followed by an additional option before the vertical bar.
 In the case where two options are presented in
 { | }
 (braces separated by a vertical bar), the option associated with the first argument can be omitted if that argument is provided.
 However, the option associated with the second argument is required if that argument is provided.